-My presentation is especially geared toward frontline occupations; those in leadership positions (govt, NGO or private sector); WHS/HR & regulators; clinical & spiritual care teams.
-Among the things I talk about: Similarities and differences with PTSD; what will the addition of “moral problems” to the DSM-5 in Sept 2025 mean in practice; moral injury and the challenge for workplaces; & moral injury prevention and healing.
+My presentation is especially geared toward frontline occupations; those in leadership positions (govt, NGO or private sector); WHS/HR & regulators; and clinical & spiritual care teams.
+Among the things I talk about: my own experience of moral injury; similarities and differences with PTSD; what recognition of moral injury in DSM-5-TR in Sept 2025 means in practice; moral injury and the workplace; & moral injury prevention and healing.

-I hope people will take any of the following away from my presentation:
+People will get the following from my presentation:

 1/ An understanding of moral injury, if it’s something you’ve never heard of before or it’s something you don’t know much about;